andy013/votehud_custom_font/README.md

 To clarify, **just because you see a box in someone's name does not mean they are a bot**.
 There are many different Unicode characters that TF2 players legitimately use in their names.
 These will all show up as boxes in my font.
 For example, if you use Chinese symbols in your name.
 What the font allows you to do is see most of the invisible characters and compare a persons name to a bot that copied them.
 If someone has the exact same name as someone else but they have an invisible character added, this should allow you to see that character and make a decision as to whether it is a bot copy or not.

+### Will this mod get me VAC banned?

+No. This is just a custom HUD which is allowed by Valve.
+It doesn't modify the code of the game in any way.
+It simply changes the font and layout of the vote panels.
+It will also work on all servers even if they have sv_pure 2 enabled.

 ## Install instructions

 Copy the files from [this repo](https://github.com/andy013/votehud_custom_font/files/6268634/votehud_custom_font.zip) to a folder named `votehud_custom_font` in your `tf/custom` directory.
 E.g.